Product

 Why Is My Accounts Receivables Balance Negative?

-Balance sheets must add up to a net balance of zero.
-That’s because the credit and debit entries should balance each other out.
 Several reasons might account for why you have a negative account balance.
 Consider whether the following reasons apply to your financial records.

-Data Entry Errors
+1) Data Entry Errors

-Incorrect Treatment of Prepayments
+2) Incorrect Treatment of Prepayments

-Premature Debt Write-Offs
+3) Premature Debt Write-Offs

 Your accountant might record a payment as a write-off if they believe the customer will not be able to pay off the debt.
 If you later receive payment, it can lead to an account with a negative balance.
 For example, a customer has an outstanding debt for 120 days and has yet to respond to requests for payment.
 During this time, a new manager takes over and makes it a priority to settle debts.
 She pays the outstanding balance of $150,000 in full.
-If not treated correctly, this payment could create a large negative balance.
+If not treated correctly, this payment could create a large negative accounts receivable balance.

-Ad-Hoc Credit Extensions
+4) Ad-Hoc Credit Extensions

 Sometimes, companies extend additional credit as compensation or a bonus.
 Failure to communicate this with the A/R team could create a negative balance.
 For example, a customer orders 500 items and receives 450 due to an inventory management error.
 The account manager settles the dispute by extending a credit of $5,000 that the customer can use on the next order.
 Failure to communicate this to the A/R team could create a $5,000 discrepancy in accounting records.

-Overpayment From Customers
+5) Overpayment From Customers

 The extra amount is usually recorded as an asset when a customer overpays an invoice.
-If there is no way to reconcile this amount with another invoice or account, it can lead to a negative A/R balance.
+If there is no way to reconcile this amount with another invoice or account, it can lead to a negative accounts receivable balance.
 For example, a customer pays an invoice of $100 but accidentally sends an additional $50 in payment.
 The A/R team credits this extra amount to the account, resulting in a negative balance.

 How To Reduce the Likelihood of Negative Accounts Receivable on Balance Sheet